Skip to main content

 The Fox by Lagoon: Best Soft Pillow for Back Pain

-We chose the Fox by Lagoon as our Best Soft Pillow for Back Pain because we liked that this pillow still offered neck, spine, and shoulder support while also feeling plusher and softer than almost any pillow we tested.
+We chose the Fox by Lagoon as our Best Soft Pillow for Back Pain because it still provided neck, spine, and shoulder support while feeling plusher and softer than almost any pillow we tested.

 The Fox by Lagoon